-Subject numbers are allocated by the Registrar and the system of allocation is based on the following guidelines:
+Subject numbers are allocated by the Academic Registrar and the system of allocation is based on the following guidelines:

-- 1. The authority offering the subject, normally a School of the University, is indicated by the number before the decimal point. - 2.
+- The authority offering the subject, normally a School of the University, is indicated by the number before the decimal point. - 2.
 Each subject number is unique and is not used for more than one subject title. - 3.
-Subject numbers which have previously been used are not used for new subject titles. - 4.
+Subject numbers may not be re-used with a new subject title within ten years of the prior use. - 4.
 Graduate subjects are indicated by a suffix 'G' to a number with three digits after the decimal point.
 In other subjects three or four digits are used after the decimal point.